gloomloop/saga-agent/README.md

 An LLM agent is given a curated set of tools for interacting with a purpose-built text adventure game server.
 In a REPL-like loop, the agent describes the current state of the game, waits for player input, maps that input to a tool call and reports the response, while remaining in-character.

 ## Demo
- Example gameplay transcript, using a thin MCP (Model Context Protocl) server wrapper around the game server API and an off-the-shelf MCP client, [MCPHost](https://github.com/mark3labs/mcphost).
+Below is an example gameplay transcript, using a thin MCP (Model Context Protocl) server wrapper around the game server API and an off-the-shelf MCP client, [MCPHost](https://github.com/mark3labs/mcphost).
 The model is GPT-4o (likely overkill).
+The game definition JSON can be found [here](server/internal/testdata/demo.json).

 🧑 <span style="color: #1E90FF;"><strong>user:</strong> where am i</span>